+- Prescription medication - Prescription contraceptive drugs and devices - Hormone replacement therapy - Injectable agents (self-administered) - Insulin, insulin pens, and oral medications to treat diabetes - Syringes (including insulin syringes) or needles when medically necessary - Orally administered anticancer medications used to kill or slow the growth of cancerous cells - Certain orally administered medications used to prevent breast cancer

+- Supplies for the treatment of diabetes, as required by Massachusetts state law, including, but not limited to:

+- Blood glucose monitoring strips

+- Urine glucose strips

+- Lancets

-- Prescription medication - Prescription contraceptive drugs and devices - Hormone replacement therapy - Injectable agents (self-administered) - Insulin, insulin pens, and oral medications to treat diabetes - Syringes (including insulin syringes) or needles when medically necessary - Orally administered anticancer medications used to kill or slow the growth of cancerous cells - Certain orally administered medications used to prevent breast cancer - Supplies for the treatment of diabetes, as required by Massachusetts state law, including, but not limited to: - Blood glucose monitoring strips - Urine glucose strips - Lancets - Ketone strips - Long-term antibiotic therapy for a patient with Lyme disease when determined to be medically necessary and ordered by a licensed physician after making a thorough evaluation of the patient's symptoms, diagnostic test results or response to treatment.
-An experimental drug shall be covered as a long-term antibiotic therapy if it is approved for an indication by the United States Food and Drug Administration. - Preferred Blood Glucose Meters covered are limited to OneTouch® glucose meters and test strips manufactured by LifeScan.
-You can obtain a OneTouch® glucose meter at network pharmacies or by calling LifeScan at 1-877-356-8480, (TTY: 711), order code number 160FCH002 or by going to the LifeScan website, www.onetouch.orderpoints.com and input order code 160FCH002.
-LifeScan test strip quantities over 5 per day and other brand meters and test strips require prior authorization. - Injectables administered in the doctor's office or under other professional supervision are covered as a medical benefit.
+- Ketone strips

+- Long-term antibiotic therapy for a patient with Lyme disease when determined to be medically necessary and ordered by a licensed physician after making a thorough evaluation of the patient's symptoms, diagnostic test results or response to treatment.
+An experimental drug shall be covered as a long-term antibiotic therapy if it is approved for an indication by the United States Food and Drug Administration.

+- Prior authorization is required for blood glucose meters and supplies that are non-preferred brands, continuous or require adaptive features.

+Blood glucose meters are limited to OneTouch® glucose meters and test strips manufactured by LifeScan.
+Plan members can obtain a OneTouch® glucose meter at network pharmacies, by calling LifeScan at 1-877-356-8480 (TTY: 711), order code number 160FCH002 or by going to the LifeScan website, www.onetouch.orderpoints.com and input order code 160FCH002.
+Continuous blood glucose monitors are limited to the Freestyle Libre System.
+Members may obtain Freestyle Libre at network durable medical equipment suppliers or pharmacies.